How WordPress user data is stored in the database

 $user->user_nicename; // John Doe

 Overview of the wp_usermeta table

 The wp_users table in the WordPress user database is designed to store only the basic information of users.
-In order to store additional WordPress user data, the wp_usermeta table is used.
-The ID field from the users table and the user_id field from this table are used to link the record of the same user.
+To store additional WordPress user data, the wp_usermeta table is used.
+It is a database table storing user-specific metadata and custom key-value pairs associated with each registered user on a WordPress site.
+This metadata is often used for various purposes, including user preferences, user-specific settings, and integration with plugins and themes.
+The ID field from the users’ table and the user_id field from this table are used to link the record of the same user.

 The following fields are present in this table:

 |This is a unique identifier of the meta record.